7 Reasons to Grow Succulents in the Drought

-Some succulents are not native to the West, but they coexist with unthirsty meadow grasses and perennials, even among oaks, and shown in Debra’s own garden.
+Some succulents are not native to the West, but they coexist with unthirsty meadow grasses and perennials, even among oaks, and shown in Lee Baldwin’s own garden.
 And unlike for most plants, summer is a fine time to plant them; you don’t need to water them right away to get them established.
-Just keep in mind that when weather is hot and dry and the plants are actively growing, they will need some water periodically.
+Just keep in mind that when weather is hot and dry and the plants are actively growing, so they will need some water periodically.

 Related links:21 inspiring lawn-free yardsGorgeous low-water plants12 great drought-tolerant plantsTop 50 water-wise plantsBest ferns for a low-water gardenHow to create a sea-creature succulent gardenWater-wise garden design guideLose the lawn11 ways to fight drought